Wu Qingyuan Cup: Overview

 The Wu Qingyuan Cup is played under Chinese rules with a 7.5 point komi.
 Each player has 2 hours of main time with five 60-second byoyomi periods.
 The winner receives 500,000 RMB in prize money, and the runner-up receives 200,000 RMB.

 Past tournaments

 The 1st Wu Qingyuan Cup winner was Kim Chae-young, who defeated Choi Jeong, a two-time women's world champion, in a 2–0 upset.
 Kim's head-to-head record against Choi had been 0–11 before the match.

 Choi Jeong won the 2nd Wu Qingyuan Cup.
 It was her fifth women's international title, after four previous victories in the Bingsheng Cup.
 The tournament was also accompanied by a side event featuring 10-year old Nakamura Sumire 1p and 13-year old Wu Yiming 2p; Wu won 2–0, earning her a spot in the 3rd Cup.

 In the 3rd Wu Qingyuan Cup, all four semifinalists were Chinese players.
 The winner was 18-year old Zhou Hongyu.

 On 4 December 2021, Choi Jeong defeated Yu Zhiying and won the 4th Wu Qingyuan Cup.

+In 2023, Choi Jeong won the tournament for the third time.
+The runner-up was Japan's Fujisawa Rina, who made her first appearance as a finalist in international competition.

+The 2024 winner was Ueno Asami, the first Japanese player to win the championship.